 Don’t need header accounts?
 Don’t worry, your reports will be the same.

+To inactivate an account, select the delete icon within the account.
+You can then choose to delete or set this account to Inactive.
 If any transactions are referencing this Account you are deleting, you will be given the option to either set it to inactive or move to a different Account.

 Looking for Accounts Set to Inactive